5 accredited programs. Compare programs, get details, and request info.

 A Paramedic is a highly trained medical professional who provides advanced emergency care, including administering medications, performing life-saving procedures, and managing critical patients, playing a vital role in pre-hospital and emergency medical services.
 In Alaska, aspiring Paramedics can choose from 5 accredited training programs designed to prepare students for certification and career success in emergency medical services.

 Career Opportunities: Upon certification, Paramedics in Alaska can work for ambulance services, fire departments, hospitals, urgent care facilities, and industrial settings.
-The healthcare industry continues to grow, creating strong demand for qualified first responders.
-Many Paramedics use this certification as a stepping stone to advanced roles like Paramedic or other healthcare careers.

 Degree completion program combining prerequisite paramedic academy and general education coursework with coursework from the Paramedic Academy.
 First year includes EMT-basic certification, anatomy and physiology, and general education courses.
 Upon completion of prerequisites, students are eligible to apply to the Paramedic Academy.